-Party Punch – Scale up and make a “party punch”.
+Party Punch – Scale up this whiskey mule and make a “party punch”.
 Add the whiskey and lime juice to a large pitcher and stir.
 When ready to serve, add the muddled mint and ginger beer.
 As ginger beer is carbonated it will go flat if add too far in advance.

 More Drink Recipes